Slovak Expeditionary Army Group

 The Slovak Expeditionary Army Group was an element of the military forces of the Slovak Republic that fought under Nazi German command on the Eastern Front during World War II.

 Background

 The Slovak Republic was a puppet state established on 14 March 1939.
 It possessed a small army of its own, largely made up of parts inherited from the old Czechoslovak Army.
 The 1st Slovak Infantry Division took part in the German invasion of Poland in September 1939.
 In the aftermath of the German invasion of France, the German government consolidated its control of the Slovak regime.
 On 21 June 1941, the Slovak government was informed about the invasion of Russia and offered to participate in the German invasion of the Soviet Union.
 Germany accepted the following day.
-The Slovak Army was called up, as the regime sought to demonstrate its indispensability to Nazi Germany and that its loyalty was greater than that of the Hungary.
+The Slovak Army was called up, as the regime sought to demonstrate its indispensability to Nazi Germany and that its loyalty was greater than that of Hungary.